rails/rails/guides/source/testing.md

 end
 ```

 Notice we're starting to see some duplication in these three tests, they both access the same Article fixture data.
-We can D.R.Y. this up by using the `setup` and `teardown` methods provided by `ActiveSupport::Callbacks`.
+It is possible to D.R.Y. this up ('Don't Repeat Yourself') by using the `setup` and `teardown` methods provided by `ActiveSupport::Callbacks`.

-Our test should now look something like the below.
-Disregard the other tests for now, we're leaving them out for brevity.
+Our tests now might look something like the below.

 ```ruby
 require "test_helper"